guidove/ScenicAPI/README.md

 ## Website Integration
 To provide links/buttons for sending routes to Scenic from your website you need the **JavaScript** library or the **PHP** library.
-The libraries recognize if a user is browsing on an iOS device or not:
-- If the user is browsing on an iOS device and Scenic is installed, Scenic will automatically open upon clicking the link/button.
-If Scenic is not installed the Scenic App Store page will open.
-- If the user is not browsing on an iOS device the user is directed to a Scenic Webpage, upon where he/she can enter their Scenic credentials.
-The route is then uploaded to their Scenic account and upon opening Scenic on their device he/she will be notified that a route is ready to be imported.

 ### PHP Library
 ####Installation